surmon-china/surmon-china.github.io/projects/vue-awesome-swiper/nuxt/README.md

 ### SSR

-In the ssr environment, you can control any component to be loaded and rendered only on the client.
+In the SSR environment, you can control any component to be loaded and rendered only on the client.
 Under Nuxt.js, you can use the following methods:

 ```ts
 plugins: [